Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Entanglement Calculation

-Overall, we find that the entanglement transition in the ground state of the FP model and the nonzero torsional model with $\kappa_1 = - \kappa_2 = 1.0$ takes place at the same value of the coupling strength $\varepsilon \simeq 1.0$.
+Overall, we find that the entanglement transition in the ground state of the FP model and the NZT-II model takes place at the same value of the coupling strength $\varepsilon \simeq 1.0$.
 However, the entanglement of the ground state at the transition point is higher for the FP model.
-Notably, the FP model has permutation symmetry, but the nonzero torsional model with $\kappa_1 = - \kappa_2 = 1.0$ does not have that symmetry.
+Notably, the FP model has permutation symmetry, but the NZT-II model does not have that symmetry.
 Therefore, the saturation values of the entanglement for these two models are different: the FP model shows spurious nonzero entanglement with $S_V \sim \ln 2$, and the other model becomes completely unentangled and then increases slowly with the coupling strength.
 The entanglement of the most excited state behaves qualitatively similarly for both these models.
-Now, for the other nonzero torsional case with $\kappa_1 = \kappa_2 = 1.0$, the ground state entanglement makes a transition at a larger coupling strength $\varepsilon \simeq 2.0$ and then the entanglement reaches the saturation value $S_V = \ln 2$ around $\varepsilon \simeq 4.0$.
-The entanglement of the excited state of this model behaves similarly to its ground state entanglement, except for a sharp transition to the unentangled state around $\varepsilon \simeq 4.0$.
+Now, for the NZT-I model, the ground state entanglement makes a transition at a larger coupling strength $\varepsilon \simeq 2.0$ and then the entanglement reaches the saturation value $S_V = \ln 2$ around $\varepsilon \simeq 4.0$.
+The entanglement of the excited state of this model transitions at a very small value of coupling strength $\varepsilon = 0.3$, after that the entanglement decreases till $\varepsilon = 2.0$.
+The model transitions to the unentangled state in the $\varepsilon > 2.0$ regime.